 of runflat distances in excess of 250km

-Both Runflat CBR and Runflat CBR Escape models are undergoing a continuing a programme of third party performance verification trials.
-Performance claims will only be published in line with verified reports from organisations running these trials.
+Performance claims will only be published in line with verified reports from organisations running these third party trials.

 Once the design of each Runflat CBR model has been adjusted in line with the findings of FEA and FMEA testing, prototype components are manufactured in order to continue to static trials, which are carried out at Boeing’s Advanced Manufacturing Research Centre.
 Strength, weight capacity, shock absorption, kerb strike and beadlock force and effect are measured.